-Today, the OpenVPXTM (VITA 65.x) ecosystem is transitioning from Gen-3 to Gen-4/Gen-5 signaling, which unfortunately brings with it an increase in signaling rates from 8/10 Gbaud to >25 Gbaud.
+Today, the OpenVPXTM (VITA 65.x) ecosystem is transitioning from Gen-3 to Gen-4/Gen-5 signaling, which drives and increase in signaling rates from 8/10 Gbaud to >25 Gbaud.
 Increasing the bandwidth by more than 2.5-times causes significant design challenges, starting with the VPX connector system.